Judgment No. 4149

 The complainant contests the decision to abolish his post and to place him on special leave with pay until the expiry of his fixed-term appointment.

-complaint allowed in part; abolition of post; reassignment
+complaint allowed; abolition of post; reassignment

 WHO raises a threshold issue about the receivability of the complaint insofar as it might be thought to contain allegations of harassment, malice, prejudice and retaliation being pursued independently of the challenge to the impugned decision to abolish the complainantís post.
 However, it is relatively clear that the allegations of harassment and related matters are intended to establish an aspect of the unlawfulness of the decision to abolish the post and the complainantís claims are cast no wider.
 It is open to the complainant to follow this course (see, for example, Judgment 3688, consideration 1).